 I knew this moment was coming.
 Arthritis runs in my genes and it’s been causing swelling and disfigurement in my fingers and toes over the past decade.
 Time was running out for me as a full-time pedestrian, and that was the very reason I secured permission for a leave of absence from my job to walk my first long distance trail.
 My thought was that if I waited until retirement, the window of opportunity would pass me by.

-You can revisit the whole story surrounding my decision to walk a long distance thru-hike on Episode 1 of The Pee Rag podcast.
+You can revisit the whole story surrounding my decision to walk a long distance thru-hike on Episode 1 of the Blissful Hiker podcast.

 Four years ago, I developed disabling pain in my left hip.
 An MRI showed significant wear, but I was terrified of having the hip replaced so soon.
 I opted for a cortisone shot, signed up for three months of daily hot yoga and rehabilitated myself right back on the trail, walking in Peru, England, Utah, New Hampshire and all over the Upper Midwest, as well as the entire length of the Te Araroa, five New Zealand Great Walks and the Pacific Crest Trail.

 But this summer, I developed some weird pain in the other hip.
 I didn’t even know what hit me, thinking it must be my overzealousness on kettle bell gitups injuring a muscle.
 But when heat/ice, stretching and Richard’s magic fingers didn’t help the pain and I watched my gait go from smooth to gimpy, I knew something was very wrong.

 I should point out here that I come from the school of “unless you’re bleeding in the middle of the road, you don’t need a doctor,” and I didn’t bother checking things out until after I walked nine days on Isle Royale.
 My leg hurt all the way down to my toes and only massive quantities of Ibuprofen got me through, what to be completely honest about, was easy hiking.